Carly07/Deeelish/README.md

 I wanted users to feel welcome, to understand the purpose of the site and to be provided with some inspiration to get them cooking.
 I would like users to be able to view, edit and delete the categories and recipes in the collection as well as add their own categories and recipes.
 Additionally I would like users to be able to access our handy tips and techniques to improve their cooking skills.

 ### Structure
 My hope was to present information to the users in a logical format that provides easy access to the information they require.
 With this in mind, users are welcomed to the site landing page with a brief overview of the purpose and some featured 'seasonal' recipe imagery to inspire them.
-From there, users can easily navigate 5 other areas of the site; Discover Recipes, Add Recipe, Browse Categories, Add Category and Tips & Techniques.
-On the Discover Recipe and Browse Categories pages, users can choose to expend a particular result to view more detail or access options including view, edit and delete.
+From there, users can easily navigate to 5 other areas of the site; Discover Recipes, Add Recipe, Browse Categories, Add Category and Tips & Techniques.
+On the Discover Recipe and Browse Categories pages, users can choose to expand a particular result to view more detail or access options including view, edit and delete.
 Hiding these options until required is is intended to promote a minimalist design.

 ### Skeleton
 The basic wireframes for this site can be found [here](https://github.com/Carly07/deeelish/static/wireframes/)

 ### Surface
-The greyscale and yellow color scheme was chosen to create a bright, modern feel.
+The grey and yellow color scheme was chosen to create a bright, modern feel.
 Colourful images of fresh produce, cooked meals and home bakes are used to appeal to the users senses.

 ## Features